dabeaz/curio/docs/reference.rst

    Flush any unwritten data and close the file.

-.. method:: Stream.settimeout(seconds)

-   Sets a timeout on all file I/O operations.
-If *seconds* is None, any previously set timeout is cleared.

 .. method:: Stream.blocking()

    A context manager that temporarily places the stream into blocking mode and